 We're Involved in Our Community

 From our beginning, Angler's Covey has been a major supporter of the local Pikes Peak Chapter of Trout Unlimited.
 Our staff has served on its board, our guides have contributed their time and donated trips, and we have participated on restoration projects.
-In addition, we have provided countless donations of both products and services to help raise funds to conserve, protect, and restore Colorado's cold-water fisheries and their watersheds with a special emphasis to those resources in the Pikes Peak Region.
+In addition, we have provided countless donations of both products and services to help raise funds to conserve, protect, and restore Colorado's cold-water fisheries and their watersheds with a special emphasis on those resources in the Pikes Peak Region.
 Angler’s Covey was the first contributor to the “Trees for Trout” project which added trout habitat throughout the South Platte drainage.
 The projects utilizes trees burnt in the 2002 Hayman Fire to revitalize the fishery.

 Our Partners Include:

 While we strive to stay out of the political quagmire, we do recognize it is important to have a seat at the policy-making table.
 To that end, we have participated in the state and local arenas in an effort to have a voice in conservation and outdoor recreation legislative discussions.

 At the state level, Angler’s Covey works closely with the Colorado Office of Economic Development and International Trade, specifically with the Outdoor Recreation Industry Office.
 David Leinweber has been part of the Advisory Council since its inception in 2015.
 Its mission is to champion industry, communities, and people to come to life by experiencing Colorado’s great outdoors.